onqtam/headjack/src/evarrow.md

 [Evolution's Arrow: the direction of evolution and the future of humanity (online)](http://users.tpg.com.au/users/jes999/EvArrow.htm), by John Stewart ([Goodreads](https://www.goodreads.com/book/show/211260.Evolution_s_Arrow), [Amazon](https://www.amazon.com/gp/product/0646394975))

-Perhaps 20% of the book has ended up here in the form of the most notable quotes.
+Perhaps 20-30% of the book has ended up here in the form of the most (subjectively) notable quotes.

 <!-- toc -->